KamCioGIT/rex-pocketwatch/README.md

 - add images to your "\rsg-inventory\html\images"

 # Starting the resource:
-- add the following to your server.cfg file : ensure rex-trapfishing
+- add the following to your server.cfg file : ensure rex-pocketwatch